Bronya-Rand/reimagined-couscous/WORLDINFO.md

    - Nations (Liyue, Fontaine, Inazuma, etc.)
    - Archons (and their actual identities)
    - Areas in each nation (Narukami Island, Sea of Clouds, Windvail Highland, etc.)
+   - Currency (Mora/Sigils)
    - Pre/Post Story plotlines (Pre/Post Masquerade of the Guilty)
+   - Upcoming 4.4 locations
+   - Important Genshin lore

    > This world info however, does not cover:
-   - All of Mondstadt, Inazuma, Fontaine or Sumeru
+   - All of Inazuma, Fontaine or Sumeru.
+   - Inner points of interests outside of the Nation of Mondstadt.
-   - Several parts of General Genshin lore topics
+   - Several parts of Genshin lore,

 - [Honkai Impact 3rd](world-info/HI3-Core.json)
    > This world info has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with *TheWandering514*.